Year of call: 2007

-Recommended in the Legal 500 for consecutive years, Carys is a fluent Welsh speaker who has developed a successful civil, chancery and employment practice.
-She has been appointed to sit as a Deputy District Judge.
+Recommended in the Legal 500 for consecutive years, Carys is a fluent Welsh speaker who has developed a successful civil, employment and education practice.
+In 2019 she was appointed to sit as a Deputy District Judge in the County Court.

 Carys also practices in employment (see her employment profile here).

 As well as working in the County Court and High Court, Carys has considerable experience in a wide range of tribunals.
 Carys has particular experience and expertise representing Local Authorities in education matters.

 An excellent advocate, Carys is approachable, versatile and adopts a common-sense approach to the practicalities and realities of litigation.
 She accepts work under the Bar Council’s Public Access Scheme.